 - Owner/authorized agent must present proof of current insurance prior to vehicle release from Impound

-- Vehicle can be released with a notarized letter from the registered owner, authorizing someone else to pick up the vehicle.
+- Vehicle can be released with a notarized letter from the registered owner, along with a copy of the registered owners DL or TDPS ID card, authorizing someone else to pick up the vehicle.

 - Vehicle can be released if the front and back of the title have been properly signed by the owner, and the buyers name is on the title.
 All signatures must be in the proper place.